19hours/sg-statutes/Acts/Accountants Act.md

 Tenure of office of appointed member

 4\.
-A member of the Oversight Committee, unless he resigns during his term of office, shall hold office for a period not exceeding 3 years and shall be eligible for re-appointment on completion of that period.
+A member of the Oversight Committee, unless he resigns during his term of office, shall hold office for a period not exceeding 3 years and shall be eligible for reappointment on completion of that period.

 Filling of vacancies